cainmagi/Dockerfiles/manual-xubuntu/file-browser.md

 where `fb_rootdir` is the root directory of FileBrowser.
 If not specified, will use `/homelocal`.

-Actually, we recommend users to open FileBrowser always on a terminal inside the desktop.
+Actually, we recommend users opening FileBrowser always on a terminal inside the desktop.
 This configuration will help users to control the service better.

-> :warning: Do not open Cloudreve and Filebrowser at the same time, unless you know what your are doing and how to configure your ports.
+> :warning: Do not open Cloudreve and Filebrowser at the same time, unless you know what you are doing and how to configure your ports.

 ### Explain the `fbrowser` command